 Social Media Topics Inform Small Business Strategy

-Small businesses use social media topics and trends to direct their digital marketing strategies.
+Small businesses use social media topics and trends to direct their digital marketing strategies, and digital marketing agencies can help with this step.

 Practically all small businesses currently invest in social media.
 Companies will allocate resources based on these prevailing trends: